wizarddata/Blue-Wizard-Mod/README.md

 This is an open source bluetooth controller for the Kinesis Advantage and Advantage 2 line of keyboards using the BlueMicro firmware.

-Firmware can be found here. https://github.com/jpconstantineau/BlueMicro_BLE/tree/master/firmware/keyboards/blue_wizard
+Firmware can be found here. https://github.com/wizarddata/BlueMicro_BLE/tree/blue-wizard-working

+A recent change in the blueMicro firmware has brought about an incompatibility with this mod.
+For now, use the fork linked above to make any layout changes!
+We are working on a solution.

  Gerbers and BOM are available if you'd like to build your own!
 If you're interested in purchasing an assembled mod email me at andrew.wells88@gmail.com or check out my etsy store.